nik1nik/worksched/README.md

 These are some test cases from the console for the stories
-- [ ] As an employee, I want to know when I am working, by being able to see all of the shifts assigned to me. curl -X GET 'http://127.0.0.1:8000/employee/when' -H "W-Token: iamarya"
+- [ ] As an employee, I want to know when I am working, by being able to see all of the shifts assigned to me.

+curl -X GET 'http://127.0.0.1:8000/employee/when' -H "W-Token: iamarya"

-- [ ] As an employee, I want to know who I am working with, by being able to see the employees that are working during the same time period as me. curl -X GET 'http://127.0.0.1:8000/employee/who/1' -H "W-Token: iamarya" The shift Id is passed by appending it to the end of the URL
+- [ ] As an employee, I want to know who I am working with, by being able to see the employees that are working during the same time period as me.
+The shift Id is passed by appending it to the end of the URL.

+curl -X GET 'http://127.0.0.1:8000/employee/who/1' -H "W-Token: iamarya"

-- [ ] As an employee, I want to know how much I worked, by being able to get a summary of hours worked for each week. curl -X GET 'http://127.0.0.1:8000/employee/worked?start=2016-07-17%2000:00:00&end=2016-07-23%2023:59:59' -H "W-Token: iamarya"
+- [ ] As an employee, I want to know how much I worked, by being able to get a summary of hours worked for each week.

+curl -X GET 'http://127.0.0.1:8000/employee/worked?start=2016-07-17%2000:00:00&end=2016-07-23%2023:59:59' -H "W-Token: iamarya"

-- [ ] As an employee, I want to be able to contact my managers, by seeing manager contact information for my shifts. curl -X GET 'http://127.0.0.1:8000/employee/contact/1' -H "W-Token: iamarya" The shift Id is passed by appending it to the end of the URL
+- [ ] As an employee, I want to be able to contact my managers, by seeing manager contact information for my shifts.
+The shift Id is passed by appending it to the end of the URL.

+curl -X GET 'http://127.0.0.1:8000/employee/contact/1' -H "W-Token: iamarya"

-- [ ] As a manager, I want to schedule my employees, by creating shifts for any employee. curl -X PUT -d manager_id=3 -d employee_id=6 -d break_time=0.5 -d start='2016-07-24 02:00:00' -d end='2016-07-24 10:00:00' http://127.0.0.1:8000/manager/schedule -H "W-Token: iamjon"
+- [ ] As a manager, I want to schedule my employees, by creating shifts for any employee.
 If manager Id is blank, the manager Id(from the token) that created the shift will be used.
-PUT is used as the shift or shift assignemnt may be created or updated
+PUT is used as the shift or shift assignemnt may be created or updated.

+curl -X PUT -d manager_id=3 -d employee_id=6 -d break_time=0.5 -d start='2016-07-24 02:00:00' -d end='2016-07-24 10:00:00' http://127.0.0.1:8000/manager/schedule -H "W-Token: iamjon"

-- [ ] As a manager, I want to see the schedule, by listing shifts within a specific time period. curl -X GET 'http://127.0.0.1:8000/manager/shift?start=2016-07-17%2000:00:00&end=2016-07-29%2023:59:59' -H "W-Token: iamjon"
+- [ ] As a manager, I want to see the schedule, by listing shifts within a specific time period.

+curl -X GET 'http://127.0.0.1:8000/manager/shift?start=2016-07-17%2000:00:00&end=2016-07-29%2023:59:59' -H "W-Token: iamjon"

-- [ ] As a manager, I want to be able to change a shift, by updating the time details. curl -X PUT -d shift_id=4 -d start='2016-07-17 10:00:00' -d end='2016-07-17 18:00:00' http://127.0.0.1:8000/manager/change -H "W-Token: iamjon"
-PUT is used as this is used to update
+- [ ] As a manager, I want to be able to change a shift, by updating the time details.
+PUT is used as this is used to update.

+curl -X PUT -d shift_id=4 -d start='2016-07-17 10:00:00' -d end='2016-07-17 18:00:00' http://127.0.0.1:8000/manager/change -H "W-Token: iamjon"

-- [ ] As a manager, I want to be able to assign a shift, by changing the employee that will work a shift. curl -X PUT -d shift_id=7 -d current_employee_id=1 -d new_employee_id=6 http://127.0.0.1:8000/manager/assign -H "W-Token: iamjon"
-PUT is used as shift assignemnt may be created or updated
+- [ ] As a manager, I want to be able to assign a shift, by changing the employee that will work a shift.PUT is used as shift assignment may be created or updated.

+curl -X PUT -d shift_id=7 -d current_employee_id=1 -d new_employee_id=6 http://127.0.0.1:8000/manager/assign -H "W-Token: iamjon"

-- [ ] As a manager, I want to contact an employee, by seeing employee details. curl -X GET 'http://127.0.0.1:8000/manager/contact/1' -H "W-Token: iamjon"
+- [ ] As a manager, I want to contact an employee, by seeing employee details.

+curl -X GET 'http://127.0.0.1:8000/manager/contact/1' -H "W-Token: iamjon"

 The entirety of the code for the API is in \src\AppBundle\Controller\ShiftController.php